ccamel/awesome-ccamel/README.md

 - [davidbau/seedrandom](https://github.com/davidbau/seedrandom) - seeded random number generator for Javascript
 - [davidferguson/pibakery](https://github.com/davidferguson/pibakery) - The blocks based, easy to use setup tool for Raspberry Pi
 - [developit/microbundle](https://github.com/developit/microbundle) - 📦 Zero-configuration bundler for tiny modules.
+- [dgarijo/Widoco](https://github.com/dgarijo/Widoco) - Wizard for documenting ontologies.
+WIDOCO is a step by step generator of HTML templates with the documentation of your ontology.
+It uses the LODE environment to create part of the template.
 - [di-sukharev/opencommit](https://github.com/di-sukharev/opencommit) - Auto-generate impressive commits with AI in 1 second 🤯🔫
 - [digitalbazaar/did-cli](https://github.com/digitalbazaar/did-cli) - A client for managing Decentralized Identifiers
 - [digitalbazaar/vc](https://github.com/digitalbazaar/vc) - W3C Verifiable Credentials implementation in JavaScript